IrondiUg/RBAC_2FA_System/README.md

 - ⚠⚠ PLEASE ENSURE SYSTEM'S CLOCK IS IN SYNC WITH THE DEVICE WHERE YOUR AUTHENTICATION APP/CODES IS/ARE
-- For any issues, please open an issue on the GitHub repository..
+- For any issues, please open an issue on the GitHub repository.

 - Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

 ## Video Demo
 https://github.com/user-attachments/assets/5db24805-a55a-431d-ae65-55b0af0eb4fd